Sustainable Factory (Procurement and Production Initiatives)

 (Konica Minolta Business Technologies (Dongguan) Co., Ltd.)

 Konica Minolta Business Technologies (Dongguan) Co., Ltd. Konica Minolta Business Technologies (Dongguan) Co., Ltd., which manufactures MFPs and other products in Dongguan, Guangdong Province, China, has achieved dramatic energy savings by conducting reviews of the operational status of clean rooms with high energy loads in the factory.
 Specifically, it took another look at the temperature and humidity conditions while keeping them within product specification requirements, shutting down air conditioning on holidays, optimized the ventilation frequency while maintaining cleanliness, reduced clean room equipment operating time by installing a timer, and reduced clean room floor space through layout review.
 The implementation of these measures has saved energy used by cold energy source equipment and ventilation equipment.
 In addition, in November 2017, full-scale use of renewable energy began, with the installation of photovoltaic equipment on the roof of the plant, and in 2019, the share of electricity consumption from renewable energy sources reached 100%.
 These measures have greatly contributed to the Excellent Green Factory Certification System, the Konica Minolta accreditation system launched in fiscal 2016.

-Konica Minolta Business Technologies (WUXI) Co., Ltd., located in Jiangsu Province, China, has adopted industrial engineering (IE) work analysis as a new endeavor aimed at reducing environmental impact through increased productivity.
+Konica Minolta Business Technologies (Wuxi) Co., Ltd., located in Jiangsu Province, China, has adopted industrial engineering (IE) work analysis as a new endeavor aimed at reducing environmental impact through increased productivity.
 The analysis is based on specialized analytical knowhow cultivated in Japan by Konica Minolta.
-By thoroughly reconsidering operability and line of flow of production lines, the company reduced production space, shortened production times, and cut energy consumption, including that of air conditioning and lighting.
+By thoroughly reconsidering operability and line of flow of production lines, the company reduced production space, shortened production times, and cut energy consumption, including air conditioning and lighting.
 In addition, all its power now comes from renewable energy sources.
 This was achieved by installing a solar power generation system in January 2020, and then using green power certificates to meet its remaining electrical needs.
 The company has become a corporate leader for environmental protection in China, and was certified by the city of Wuxi as a “Clean Manufacturing Company” in 2017.

 Konica Minolta Business Technologies (WUXI) Co., Ltd.